lenilsonjr/lenilson.me/money.md

 ---
 layout: post
-title: So you're wondering if I'm a trustfund kid.
+title: So you're wondering if I'm a trustfund kid
 permalink: /money/
 ---